e-sarkis/PTBOGameJam/_archive/02/FakeNews.md

 ---
-title:          "Fake News as a Virus"
+title:          "Fake News As A Virus"
 event:          "02"
 type:           "Other"
 platforms:      ["Scratch"]